schollz/find/FAQ.md

 ###  Can you run the server on a Raspberry Pi?

-*Yes.* Its been tested and runs great on a Raspberry Pi model B+, and model 3.
+**Yes.** Its been tested and runs great on a Raspberry Pi model B+, and model 3.
 Also, all the releases include [a ARM release for running on a Raspberry pi](https://github.com/schollz/find/releases).

+### Is there a good minimum time to leave the app to train a location?

+### Can it pick up locations between floors?

+**Yes.** Yes it will pick up floors no problem.
+Floors tend to attenuate the signal, so there is a noticeable difference when you are in the same position, but on different floors.
+For example, check this out [this graphic](https://camo.githubusercontent.com/aa8ce49f332c0d1dcf0baa58c9a1d59672f8ce22/68747470733a2f2f7777772e696e7465726e616c706f736974696f6e696e672e636f6d2f67756964652f696d672f66696e6765727072696e745f6c6962726172792e706e67).
+Location x54 and location x49 are exactly the same place, but different floors, in a library.
+The blue signals are much more attenuated in x49 than x54 and thus are distinguished.

+### What is a good amount of time to train a location?

+**2 to 5 minutes**.
+Optimally you want to send ~100 pieces of information to the server.
+It transmits about 20 per minute, so you should give it some time to train well.

 ### Can I help develop?

 **Yes!** We host our code on [Github](https://github.com/schollz/find) and will accept Pull requests and Feature requests.